otaheri/GRIP/README.md

     cd GRIP
     pip install -r requirements.txt
     ```
+If there are issues with installing the [psbody-mesh](https://github.com/MPI-IS/mesh) package, please follow the instructions on the original repo to install it from the source.

 ## Getting started
 In order to use GRIP please follow the steps below: